saasbook/hw-sinatra-saas-wordguesser/README.md

 While in the root directory of your project (not your whole workspace), type `heroku create` to create a new project in Heroku.
 This will tell the Heroku service to prepare for some incoming code, and locally on Cloud9, it will add a remote git repository for you called `heroku`.

-Next, make sure you stage and commit all changes locally as instructed above (i.e. git add, git commit, etc).
+Next, make sure you stage and commit all changes locally as instructed above (i.e. `git add`, `git commit`, etc).

-Then, you will push your local Cloud9 git repo (called master) to Heroku, which is now ready for you:
+Then, you will push your local Cloud9 git repo to Heroku, which is now ready for you:
 `git push heroku master`

+(`master` refers to which branch of the remote Heroku repo we are pushing to.
+We'll learn about branches later in the course, but for now, suffice it to say that you can only deploy to the `master` branch on Heroku.)
-This will create a running instance of your app at some URL ending with herokuapp.com.
+This push will create a running instance of your app at some URL ending with `herokuapp.com`.
 Enter that URL in a new browser tab (not in the Cloud9 IDE) to see your app running live.
-You did it!
+Congratulations, you did it--your app is live!

 Summary
 -------